ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 6: Add Test Contract

 Let's add our test contract to `./contract-examples/contracts`.
 This smart contract lets us interact with our precompile!
 We cast the HelloWorld precompile address to the IHelloWorld interface.
 In doing so, `helloWorld` is now a contract of type `IHelloWorld` and when we call any functions on that contract, we will be redirected to the HelloWorld precompile address.
-Let's name it `ExampleHelloWorld.sol`.
+The below code snippet can be copied and pasted into a new file called `ExampleHelloWorld.sol`.

 ```sol
 //SPDX-License-Identifier: MIT